-This time you would apply an iron sulphate based moss killer, instead of ferrous sulphate, to the remaining’s after raking affected areas.
+This time you would apply an iron sulphate based moss killer, instead of ferrous sulphate, to the remaining moss on your lawn after raking.
 This way is probably more effective as the moss will be much thinner now which makes for better penetration into the soil for the moss killer, killing about 90% of what’s left.

 Make sure that you apply the moss killer straight after raking and clear the ground of any extra debris, which is easily done using a rotary mower.

-For both of the above make sure when you do rake to do it on a dry day, either in April or early May as the grass will be noticeably growing or in late August or early September if you want to do it at the end of the season.
+For both of the methods above make sure you rake on a dry day, either in April or early May as the grass will be noticeably growing, or in late August or early September if you want to do it at the end of the season.
 Also, give your lawn a mow before raking as well to better expose the moss and to reduce resistance for the rake.

 3. Before & After Moss Killer

-This should only be used in very bad situations as you’re putting your lawn under twice as much stress as the others, which will be really damaging if it isn’t really needed.
-The application before would reduce the mosses bulk and the application after kills the majority of what’s left, so in the right situation this would be very effective and beneficial.
+This should only be used in very bad situations as you’re putting your lawn under twice as much stress compared to the other methods, which will be really damaging if it isn’t really needed.
+The application before would reduce the moss bulk and the application after kills the majority of what’s left, so in the right situation this would be very effective and beneficial.

-Make sure you wait a good few weeks in between applications, spray 3 weeks before raking and 1 week after, and aim to apply them during cool and wet weather, otherwise you could start blackening your grass.
-Also avoid any moss killers with added nitrogen as the double application will cause a big jump in growth and disease problems.
+Make sure you wait a good few weeks in between applications, spray about 2 weeks before raking and 1 week after, and aim to apply them during cool and wet weather, otherwise you could start blackening your grass.
+Also avoid any moss killers with added nitrogen as the double application could cause a big jump in growth and disease problems.